nslee333/cheat_sheet/tmux.md

 ctrl + b [0...9] -> switch to N window.

-ctrl + b, [ -> scroll mode, pgUp pgDwn for scrolling q to exit
+ctrl + b [ -> scroll mode, pgUp pgDwn for scrolling q to exit

+ctrl + b % -> split current pane with a vertical line

+ctrl + b ; -> go to last active terminal

 ## other notes: